praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 * Server-to-Server API (coming in H2 2021)

 >[!NOTE]
->The AEP Web SDK and AEP Mobile SDK do not require deployment through Adobe Experience Platform Launch Client Side.
-However, using Launch Client Side to deploy these SDKs is the recommended approach.
+>The Platform Web SDK and Platform Mobile SDK do not require deployment through Platform Launch Client Side.
+However, using Platform Launch Client Side to deploy these SDKs is the recommended approach.

 After you send data to Edge network, you can toggle on Adobe solutions to send data there.
 To send data to a non-Adobe solution, you need to set that up in Platform Launch Server Side.

 ## Prerequisites

-* Adobe Experience Platform Launch Server Side
+* Platform Launch Server Side
 * Adobe Experience Platform Web or Mobile SDK, configured to send data to Edge Network
 * Data should be in Experience Data Model (XDM) (This mapping can be done server-side.)